tgc-bot/FourAcesContracts/Membership.md

 <span class="underline">All penalties are given by the Ministry of
 Games, in the form of an M.O.A. citation</span>

-# XVI: Layout of Terms
+# XVII: Layout of Terms

 As you have probably seen, the Terms are laid out in what are called ‘SECTIONS’ – these sections are numbered according to Roman Numerals